wavemotion-dave/A8DS/readme.md

 *  Full configuration of DS keys to any Atari 8-bit joystick/key/button
 *  Save and Restore state so you can snap out the memory/CPU and restore it to pick back up exactly where you left off

-Optional BIOS Roms
+Optional BIOS ROMs
 ----------------------------------------------------------------------------------
-There is a built-in Altirra BIOS (thanks to Avery Lee) which is reasonably compatibile with many games.
+There is a built-in Altirra BIOS (thanks to Avery Lee) which is reasonably compatible with many games.
 However, a few games will require the original ATARI BIOS - and, unfortunately, there were many variations of those BIOS over the years to support various Atari computer models released over a span of a decade.